DevonGifford/BulkBasics/README.md

 2.  #### Creating a Routes Folder and transferring the 'home'

 3.  #### In the `App.jsx
-`   - Importing { Routes, Route } from 'react-router-dom' and
+    - Importing { Routes, Route } from 'react-router-dom' `
     - Wrapping everything in Routes
     - Creating a Route path to the Home page